A Liquid Soap Foaming Bottle allows you to dispense foam, directly from the bottle, onto your hand! No way! Yes way!

 What kind of soap can I put in my foamy bottle?

-You can use many different liquid soaps for our foamy bottles, but I do of course suggest that you use JOURNEY Luxe Body Splash!
-I'd be crazy not to!
+You can use many different liquid soaps for our foamy bottles, but I do of course suggest that you use JOURNEY Luxe Body Wash!
+I'd be crazy not to.

 Instructions | Filling your foamy bottle